Shakierguide707/Valorant-Triggerbot/README.md

 Due to an update to Valorant (which causes all mouse input to be ignored) versions 2.2 and below no longer work!

-# Installing version 2.3 and newer:
+# Start version 2.3 and newer:

 1. For the Valorant Triggerbot it is absolutely necessary to start the file in admin mode!
   (To start the Valorant TriggerBot in admin mode, start PowerShell in admin mode